bonny/WordPress-Simple-History/tests/readme.md

 - Install required dependencies with `$ docker compose run --rm composer install`.
 - Copy `dump.sql` to `tests/_data/dump.sql`.
   This is the starting database fixture, containing the WordPress state that the tests start from.
 It's a minimal, starting environment shared by all tests.
+The file is not included in the repo.
 - Start containers required for testing:
   `$ docker compose up -d`.
   This will start WordPress, MariaDB, Selenium Chrome
 - Run tests:
   - docker-compose run --rm php-cli2 vendor/bin/codecept run acceptance
   -

 ## Run images